-- 2) Students with disabilities who believe that they may need accommodation in this class are encouraged to contact the Services Offices as soon as possible to enhance the likelihood that such accommodations are implemented in a timely fashion. - 3) Do not hesitate to address me with any kind of problem you have during class or after. - 4) This syllabus is subject to change.
+2) Students with disabilities who believe that they may need accommodation in this class are encouraged to contact the Dean of the Comenius Center as soon as possible to enhance the likelihood that such accommodations are implemented in timely fashion.

+3) Do not hesitate to address me with any kind of problem you have during class or after.

+4) This syllabus is subject to change.